chnm/thatcamp-org/wp-content/plugins/google-captcha/readme.txt

 1. Upload the `google-captcha` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin via the 'Plugins' menu in WordPress.
-3. Plugin settings are located in "Admin Panel" > "Google Captcha".
+3. Plugin settings are located in Google Captcha" menu.
 4. Create a form in post and insert the shortcode [bws_google_captcha] into the form.

 [View a Step-by-step Instruction on Google Captcha (reCAPTCHA) Installation](https://docs.google.com/document/d/1-hvn6WRvWnOqj5v5pLUk7Awyu87lq5B_dO-Tv-MC9JQ/)